 Please complete the application below if you read to the bottom of this page and are comfortable moving forward based on our terms.
 Please answer the questions honestly and thoroughly.
 We are direct in our communication, and we appreciate your directness as well.

 Breeding Cat Application Form

-We consider it such a compliment when breeders are interested in using our cats in their programs.
+We consider it a compliment when breeders are interested in using our cats in their programs.
 It is really important to us that our breeding cats end up in the right programs that will utilize their strengths and use them to move the breed forward.
-We do have a handful of questions that we would like you to answer, so we can get to know you better.
+We have a handful of questions we would like you to answer, so we can get to know you better.
 Please take your time in providing thoughtful answers.